p-lnhrt/ddog-homework/problem-2/README.md

 count.

 ## 1.4 Complexity analysis
-Let $n$, $p$ and $k$ the numbers of records, unique players and unique teams in the input dataset respectively.
+Let $n$, $p$ and $k$ be the numbers of records, unique players and unique teams in the input dataset respectively.

 During the first stage the computation, the loaded dataset goes through the following transformations:
 * Dropping duplicates: This operation can be performed with a $O(n)$ time and space complexity.
 Worse case scenario, there